-You will continue with your exercises with the help of a physiotherapist.
-You will be given more exercises if you need them.
+You will continue with your exercises with the help of a physiotherapist and will be given more exercises if you need them.
+You will gradually work on developing the strength in your shoulder, progressing to full functional movement.
+We will encourage you to learn how to use your shoulder comfortably.